-“I wish my computer remains cool” says everyone, but nobody like computer overheating.
+“I wish my computer remains cool,” says everyone, but nobody likes computer overheating.
 Furthermore, if you suspect your system is overheating, how can you determine the CPU temperature.
-In this article an effort is made to explain that situation including below explained questions.

 - Why my computer overheats?